KristinaRadosavljevic/Jira-doc-tracker/README.md

 1. Enter the following command in the terminal to install all the required packages:
 `pip install -r requirements.txt`.
 2. Make a Python file in the main directory called **config.py**, which contains two variables:
-    - **username**: Assign to the username for the basic authentication for Jira, in string format.
+    - **username**: Assigned to the username for the basic authentication for Jira, in string format.
-    - **password**: Assign to the corresponding password for Jira authentication, in string format.
+    - **password**: Assigned to the corresponding password for Jira authentication, in string format.
 3. Edit the path to the Excel files containing Documentation and Ticket workbooks in the **doc_file** and **issue_file** variables respectively (lines 12 and 13 in **main.py**).
-4. Edit the name of the 'Special' sheet, that is, the sheet in the Documentation workbook where all the issues affecting the 'special' document are listed (lines 67 and 169 in **main.py**).
+4. Edit the name of the 'Special' sheet (lines 67 and 169 in **main.py**).
 5. Edit the code of the 'special' document by modifying all occurrences of `"01"` in **main.py**.
 6. Edit the names of the following custom fields in Jira to correspond to your Jira instance:
     - **customfield_10029**: The reference to the **Docs** field (all occurrences in **main.py**).